storj-archived/storj-bounty-program/bounty-details.rst

 .. note:: Did we miss something that you may need?
 Email us at bounty@storj.io.

-Please submit an email of any events, conferences, and/or meetups you want to create and/or attend, and include:

-	* Full name
-	* Detail information about the event, conference, and/or meetup-  please include any links that are relevant
-	* A little bio about yourself
-	* Any relevant projects or written material you've produced
-	* Rock.Chat alias (if applicable)
-	* How you've interacted with Storj: i.e developer, farmer, token holder, and/or partner
+Please check out :ref:`How to Submit Requests for Nontechnical Bounties` if you'd like to create and/or host meetups, conferences, events, or do speaker engagements.
 We'll have a committee review your submission and reply back within a week.

 .. _Promotional Bounties: